Suggested Reading: Philippians 2:1-13

 God is enabling us to desire his good purpose!
 Does that mean that we automatically desire what God wants?
 No. Otherwise we wouldn't be having this conversation.
 But it does mean that God is working in us, giving us the ability to desire what God wants.
 We can want what God wants.
 We can desire what God nudges us to change.
 But the key is actually doing it.
 When we follow God's leading and do what we have been called to do, we will be surprised to discover what how much we actually want to do it.

 Right now, we may be screaming inside, "But I don't want to!"
-But God is working in us so that we can desire the very things same things as God.
+But God is working in us so that we can desire the very things same things God does.
 Will we allow God to change us?
 Or will we stubbornly avoid those things that we don't want to do?